BRITE-REU/programming-workshops/source/workshops/04_R/index.rst

 .. _linux_bash:

 ===========================
-Workshop 4: R and Rstudio
+Workshop 4: R and RStudio
 ===========================

-**R and Rstudio**
+**R and RStudio**
-In this online workshop you will learn the R programming language, Rstudio interface for programming in R, and useful tips for exploring and working with data.
+In this online workshop you will learn the R programming language, RStudio interface for programming in R, and useful tips for exploring and working with data.

 You are expected to study the the following content: